audioxide/data/data/posts/20190918-reviews-jpegmafia-all-my-heroes-are-cornballs.md

   is snapping between multiple identities.
 I actually find the madness quite soothing, though I'm not really sure how or why.
 week: 208
+blurb: There's a glaring sense of lunacy throughout.
+It's as though JPEGMAFIA is snapping between multiple identities, and yet still manages to be soothing.
 ---
 author: André
 review: >-